-1. Maybe there’s more impressively populated photograph of hockey players abed in hospital, but I doubt it.
+1. Maybe there’s a more impressively populated photograph of hockey players abed in hospital, but I doubt it.
 The patients, from left, are Cully Dahlstrom, Mush March, Louie Trudel, Doc Romnes, Carl Voss, Johnny Gottselig, and Art Wiebe, members all of the 1937-38 Chicago Black Hawks.
 Their injuries, respectively, were to the: leg, groin, scalp, nose, leg, leg, and forehead.

 2. Blame Red Horner.